sarariskw/59004654_narissara/README.md

 if you send "off",LED will turn off.

 9.For Node-red "server.json" file you must install node-red on your computer before. follow these step
-	-open CMD and input command >> for window >> npm install -g --unsafe-perm node-red
+		-open CMD and input command

+		for window >> npm install -g --unsafe-perm node-red
+		for ios    >> sudo npm install -g --unsafe-perm node-red

+10.so you can run node-red by this command

+	>> node-red

-				    >> for ios    >> sudo npm install -g --unsafe-perm node-red -so you can run node-red by this command  >> node-red -you will get a link to connected to broker that you can open it in browser.
+11.you will get a link to connected to broker that you can open it in browser.

-	-when you open it on browser you can import json file from your computer.
+12.when you open it on browser you can import json file from your computer.

-	-then deploy it.
+13.then deploy it.

-	-it will signal for you that it have connected with MQTT broker and serial port.
+14.it will signal for you that it have connected with MQTT broker and serial port.

-	-you can open dashbroad.
+15.you can open the dashbroad on node-red.